Modeling Adversaries in a Logic for Security Protocol Analysis: Introduction

-Because they effectively build in the adversary model, existing formal methods for analyzing protocols are not able to reason directly about the effect of running a protocol against adversaries with properties other than those built in.
+Because they effectively build in the adversary model, many formal methods for analyzing protocols are not able to reason directly about the effect of running a protocol against adversaries with properties other than those built in.
+Some formal methods allow much flexibility in their description of adversaries---for example, Casper~\cite{r:lowe98}, AVISPA~\cite{r:vigano05}, ProVerif~\cite{r:abadi05}---but they are still bound to the restrictions of the models underlying their respective analysis methods, generally expressed in terms of an equational theory.
 The problem is even worse when it is not clear exactly what assumptions are implicitly being made about the adversary.
 One obvious assumption that needs to be made clear is whether the adversary is an insider in the system or an outsider.
 Lowe's \citeyear{r:lowe95} well-known man-in-the-middle attack against the Needham-Schroeder \citeyear{r:needham78} protocol highlights this issue.
 Until then, the Needham-Schroeder protocol had been analyzed under the assumption that the adversary had complete control of the network, and could inject intercept and inject arbitrary messages (up to the Dolev-Yao capabilities) into the protocol runs.
 However, the adversary was always assumed to be an outsider, not being able to directly interact with the protocol principals as himself.
 Lowe showed that if the adversary is allowed to be an \emph{insider} of the system, that is, appear to the other principals as a bona fide protocol participant, then the Needham-Schroeder protocol does not guarantee the authentication properties it is meant to guarantee.

 In this paper, we introduce a logic for reasoning about security protocols that allows us to model adversaries explicitly and naturally.
 The idea is to model the adversary in terms of what the adversary knows.
 This approach has some significant advantages.
 Logics of knowledge \cite{r:fagin95} have been shown to provide powerful methods for reasoning about trace-based executions of protocols.
 They can be given semantics that is tied directly to protocol execution, thus avoiding problems of having to analyze an idealized form of the protocol, as is required, for example, in BAN logic \cite{r:burrows90}.
 A straightforward application of logics of knowledge allows us to conclude that in the Duck-Duck-Goose protocol, the adversary knows the key.
 Logics of knowledge can also be extended with probabilities \cite{FH3,HT} so as to be able to deal with probabilistic phenomena.
 Unfortunately, traditional logics of knowledge suffer from a well-known problem known as the \emph{logical omniscience} problem: an agent knows all tautologies and all the logical consequences of her knowledge.
 The reasoning that allows an agent to infer properties of the protocol also allows an attacker to deduce properties that cannot be computed by realistic attackers in any reasonable amount of time.